Traditions and Celebrations

 Epiphany Water Blessings Cyprus

 Epiphany in Cyprus marks the conclusion of the 12-day Christmas period on January 6, commemorating Christ's baptism in the Jordan River by John the Baptist.
-Known as Theophania or Ta Fota meaning Feast of Lights, the celebration centers on water blessing ceremonies that purify homes, drive away evil spirits, and renew communities for the coming year. dom-com The most dramatic ritual involves priests throwing a wooden cross into the sea, rivers, or lakes while brave swimmers dive into cold winter waters to retrieve it.
+Known as Theophania or Ta Fota meaning Feast of Lights, the celebration centers on water blessing ceremonies that purify homes, drive away evil spirits, and renew communities for the coming year.
+The most dramatic ritual involves priests throwing a wooden cross into the sea, rivers, or lakes while brave swimmers dive into cold winter waters to retrieve it.
 The person who successfully recovers the cross receives blessings and good fortune for the entire year ahead.
-Beyond the cross diving spectacle, Epiphany includes church services, home blessings, distribution of holy water, children's caroling, and traditional…
+Beyond the cross diving spectacle, Epiphany includes church services, home blessings, distribution of holy water, children's caroling, and traditional sweets.…

 Read more